salesforce/lwc-rfcs/text/0000-wire-reform.md

 * For adapter author, the wire protocol no longer needs registration, which means it is easier to reason about compared to the existing mechanism.
 * The new formalized wire protocol is a lot simpler to reasoning about, and simpler to implement.
 * As for existing adapters based on `@lwc/wire-service`, they can remain the same until after they get refactored and simplified when possible.
+* Testing components using wire: in the current implementation of the wire protocol, rendering a component that uses an invalid wire adapter (ex: `undefined`) never throws; this implementation will break such tests if the wire adapter mocks are not valid.
+For platform tests, wire-adapter stubs are provided and they will run fine, but for off-platform tests, a valid adapter needs to be provided.

 # Unresolved questions